 Which Nintendo Switch is best for you?
-Switch, Lite, or OLED
+Switch, Switch Lite or Switch OLED

-(Pocket-lint) - The Nintendo Switch has proven hugely successful since its introduction in 2017.
-Worldwide sales top 85 million just four years later and the Japanese gaming giant seems to have found its feet again.
+The Nintendo Switch has proven hugely successful since its introduction in 2017.
+Worldwide sales topped 111 million just five years later and the Japanese gaming giant seems to have found its feet again.

-There's just one problem for newcomers, which of the trio of Switch consoles to buy?
+There's just one problem: which of the three Switch consoles should you buy?

-The standard Nintendo Switch was joined by the Switch Lite in 2019 - a handheld only version - while an all-new upgrade with a 7-inch OLED display - cunningly dubbed the Switch (OLED model) - will be with us October 2021.
-Which of those will sort you best?
+The standard Nintendo Switch was joined by the handheld-only Switch Lite in 2019, with the upgraded model - Switch OLED - now officially in the wild, too.

-We've put together this handy guide to give you all the info to make that decision.
+In this guide, we'll be providing a brief overview of each console in order to help you separate them more clearly and discover which is the right one for you.

-No matter which Nintendo Switch you choose you will be able to play the vast majority, if not all current or future Switch games.
-The only caveat is that, as a handheld-only console, the Switch Lite is not capable of playing games designed for motion gamplay using individual Joy-Cons.
-The other two can play all Switch games without exception.
+No matter which Nintendo Switch you choose, you will be able to play the vast majority, if not all, of current or future Switch games.
+The only caveat is that, as a handheld-only console, the Switch Lite is not capable of playing games designed for motion gameplay using individual Joy-Cons.
+The other two consoles can play all Switch games without exception.

-The Nintendo Switch and Switch (OLED model) are capable of playing in handheld and TV modes.
+The Nintendo Switch and Switch OLED models are capable of playing in handheld and TV modes.
 You can also use either to play multiplayer games by using their respective screen's tabletop stand and each removable Joy-Con as an individual controller.

-They both come with a dock that offers a HDMI output, plus USB ports for connection to external gamepads and other accessories.
+They both come with a dock that offers an HDMI output, plus USB ports for connection to external gamepads and other accessories.
 When plugged into a dock, Switch games are presented in up to 1080p (Full HD) and 60 frames-per-second.
 When used in handheld mode, they run at 720p and 60fps.

 The Switch Lite is not compatible with a dock, nor can it plug into a TV.
 However, its screen is capable of 720p and 60fps too.